How to Find the Right Pricing for Your B2B SaaS Product

 • How are they comparing my pricing?
 Against competitors, current solutions, or something entirely different?

-Why?
-Because customers evaluate pricing in the context of their specific problem, not the industry landscape.
-Your job is to understand their context.
+Customers evaluate pricing in the context of their specific problem, not the industry landscape.
+Your job is to understand their context and make your product and price make sense against the other options available to them.

 Step 2: Research, Observe, and Listen